 Seeing his wife’s discomfort must have spurred Smith to act.
 Within a moment he walked up to Rock onstage and slapped the comedian across his face.
 In the confusion and shock, viewers wondered if the incident was scripted, until Smith returned to his table, where he yelled at Rock with a voice full of emotion, “Keep my wife’s name out your (expletive) mouth!”
 Twice.

-Later in the show, Smith nabbed the Best Actor Oscar for his role as Richard Williams in King Richard.
+Later in the show, Smith nabbed the Best Actor Oscar for his role as Richard Williams in the Oscar-nominated movie, King Richard.
 During a tearful acceptance speech, he apologized to the Academy and other nominees, but notably not Chris Rock.

 Sofia Vergara’s pedestal gag at the 2014 Emmys

 At the 2014 Emmys, many feminists, social media users, and critics alike slammed a sight gag featuring Sofia Vergara and the Television Academy chairman Bruce Rosenblum.
 The joke literally placed the super sexy Modern Family star on a slowly revolving pedestal.
 With her curves on full display, Rosenblum ended his boring speech about the state of TV with what seemed like a justification of the “sex sells” mentality.
 “What truly matters is that we never forget that our success is based on always giving the viewer something compelling to watch.”
 Vergara didn’t understand the backlash.
 She told Entertainment Weekly that she did not see the gag as demeaning.
 “It’s absolutely the opposite.
 It means that somebody can be hot and also funny and make fun of herself.
 Somebody started this who has no sense of humor.”
 Check out fun facts you might not know about the Emmy Awards.